Alex07lol/member-directory-automated-html-/README.md

 The project includes a responsive frontend, authentication system, member management tools, and a Python utility for importing/exporting member data.

+#What Exactly Is This?
+Well just a fun little thing to be fair the python script can be used to automatically create a JSON file which the directory.html can use to make cards or portfolios.
+This is a stripped down version so there might be some things that would have to be changed before use by anyone

 ## Features

 * Search members by name or ID